 In my case, I have a record from 2014-II to 2017-I of forecasts generated in real time with the five models that I propose in this research.
-So I use the BE average records to compare with the rapid GDP estimations, the median of the analysts surveyed by Bloomberg and the median of those registered in the SPF.
+As a result, I was able to compare the BE average records with the rapid GDP estimations, the median of the analysts surveyed by Bloomberg and the median of those registered in the SPF.

 To carry out the comparison I used the modified DM test for small samples.
-The results of this test show that the BE’s MSE is lower than the corresponding of Bloomberg’s forecasts, with statistically significant differences.
-Similarly, the BE’s MSE is statistically lower than the SPF’s and the rapid GDP estimations released by INEGI.
-Thus, BE’s MSE, 0.004, implies that during the analysis in real time, GDP growth forecast has deferred, on average, 5 hundredths of the seasonally adjusted quarterly GDP variation observed (Table 8), which means a timely and relatively precise forecast of Mexican GDP growth rate.
+The results of this test show that the BE model’s MSE is lower than that of Bloomberg’s forecasts, as well as the SPF’s and the rapid GDP estimations released by INEGI, with statistically significant differences.
+The BE model’s MSE, 0.004, indicates that during the analysis in real time, GDP growth forecast has differed, on average, 5 hundredths of the seasonally adjusted quarterly GDP variation observed (Table 8), which means it offers a timely and relatively precise forecast of Mexican GDP growth rate.

 6 Discussion and Conclusions

-In this paper, I propose a set of models to make Nowcasting of the seasonally adjusted quarterly growth of Mexico's GDP, updating the forecasts when new information release in the reference quarter.
+In this paper, I propose a set of models to nowcast the seasonally adjusted quarterly growth of Mexico's GDP, updating the forecasts when new information is released in the reference quarter.
 The forecast models that I consider are one DFM, two BE and two PCA models.
-I use the HLN modified Diebold-Mariano tests in order to evaluate the forecast errors of each model.
+I use the HLN-modified DM tests in order to evaluate the forecast errors of each model.
 First, the evaluation is done within sample, during the period 2009-I to 2016-II.
 As a reference, I include in the analysis the predictions of a univariate model (AR).

-The results of the DM tests suggest that the BE average is a better predictor of quarterly Mexican GDP growth compared to the AR model, the DFM and the PCA models.
-Even comparing with the mean and the median forecasts of all models (without considering the AR), the BE average is preferred.
+The results of the DM tests suggest that the average of the two BE models is a better predictor of quarterly Mexican GDP growth than the AR model, the DFM or the PCA models.
+Even compared to the mean and the median forecasts of all models (without considering the AR), the BE average is more accurate.
 These results were consistent under robustness checks in which I changed the loss criterion and the period of analysis.
-My findings contrast with those of Liu et al. (2012), who suggest the use of DFM to forecast GDP growth of emerging economies.
-However, Liu et al. (2012) do not favor the use of DFM for Mexico data, but opt for a Bayesian VAR model; moreover, the information set they use is substantially different from the one I propose in this document.
-As a preliminary explanation I suggest that the information set has such a wide variance among and within the economic variables that it is quite difficult to condense the whole information in one or a few factors.
-This had already noted by Galvez-Soriano (2018) when forecasting the agricultural sector of Mexico.
-All this lead me to conclude that BE models are more appropriate than factor models when the dependent variable and/or the explanatory variables have relatively high variances.
+My findings contrast with those of Liu et al. (2012), who suggest the use of DFM to forecast GDP growth of emerging economies, with the exception of Mexico, where they opt for a Bayesian VAR model.
+However, the information set they use is substantially different from the one I propose in this document.
+As a preliminary explanation I suggest that the information set has such a wide variance among and within the economic variables that it is quite difficult to condense the whole information into one or a few factors.
+This was already noted by Galvez-Soriano (2018) when forecasting agricultural sector growth in Mexico.
+This leads me to conclude that BE models are more appropriate than factor models when the dependent variable and/or the explanatory variables have relatively high variances.